 ♥ There is free parking near the trail.
 Use the address 3200 Canyon Drive Los Angeles, CA 90068.

 You will find parking lots at the end of Canyon Drive.
 I made the mistake of parking in the first lot that I saw.
 Now that wasn’t the end of the world but considering how exhausted I was by the end of the hike I was bummed to see that I could have parked closer.
-So drive past the first parking lot to see if you can park closer to the entrance.
+Drive past the first parking lot to see if you can find a parking spot closer to the entrance.
 That lot could be full and you might have to go back to the first one but after an exhausting hike, the less distance you have to walk back to your car the better!

 ♥ You can take a short side trip to the Bronson Caves that were used in the Adam West Batman Series

 The entrance to this trail is near the first parking lot.
-You can read all about my experience to the Bronson Canyon Bat Caves.
+You can read all about my experience with the Bronson Canyon Bat Caves.

 ♥ What Kind Of Hike Is This